Posted by marilynch

 You’ve heard it said, “The road to a friend’s home is never long.”
 Well, the bikeway to a friend’s home is never long for some of our Santa Cruz County neighbors–even before the Monterey Bay Sanctuary Scenic Trail Network is completed.

 This Santa Cruzan is a regular in Monterey County.
 Sometimes he bikes from Santa Cruz to the Monterey Peninsula, other times he bikes from Santa Cruz all the way to a typical attraction for these more “serious” cyclists: the Big Sur coast.

 The teens pictured below are Pajaro Valley High students.
 They were on a Project Bike Trip field trip and biked from Santa Cruz County to various points in Monterey County.
 When they were happily biking the Seaside-to-Monterey stretch of the Monterey Bay Coastal Trail, you can tell their instructor was momentarily up ahead, taking a short break from reminding students about stuff like staying in their own lane.
 Not surprising that the students were getting pretty relaxed–the freedom of Class I bike paths makes you feel like you really own it all.

 The next photo is courtesy of Project Bike Trip.

 Woot!
 Every place should have Class I bike paths.
 We can bike without stressing about cars–look Ma, no hands!

 Hey, I bike commute to work from Watsonville nearly to Carmel.
-Definitely looking forward to a vastly better option than this busy route on Highway 1.
+Definitely looking forward to infrastructure improvements.
+Highway 1 gets busy.
 The only way I feel safer in this stretch right now is biking on the left side, like a pedestrian.
-Not exactly a great solution!
-The completion of the Sanctuary Scenic Trail can’t happen fast enough to suit me!
+But that’s not only illegal, it’s dangerous as well; not really a solution!
+The completion of the Monterey Bay Sanctuary Scenic Trail network can’t happen fast enough to suit me.